magomimmo/modern-cljs/README.md

 creating and running [ClojureScript][1] (CLJS) projects.

 CLJS is a compiler for the Clojure programming language that targets JavaScript.
-It emits JavaScript code which runs in web browsers or other client-side or server-side JavaScript interpreters.
+It emits JavaScript code which runs in web browsers and other client-side or server-side JavaScript interpreters (e.g. [nodejs][60]).

 ## A companion resource